Troubleshooting

 1. Wrong Network

-Your device is connected to a different WiFi network, a mobile hotspot or mobile data.
-The router's admin IP only works when you are on that specific router's network.
+Your device is on a different WiFi network, a mobile hotspot, or mobile data.
+Router admin pages are local.
+They only respond when you're connected to that specific router.

 Fix: Open your WiFi settings and connect to the correct network.
 For Piso WiFi machines, connect to the machine's broadcast.
-For home routers, connect to your home WiFi or plug in a LAN cable.
+For home routers, join your home WiFi or plug in a LAN cable.

 2. Browser Forces HTTPS

-Chrome and other browsers increasingly add `https://` automatically.
+Chrome and other browsers love adding `https://` on their own.
 Router admin pages run on plain `http://`.
-When the browser tries `https://192.168.1.1` and the router does not support HTTPS, the connection fails completely.
+When the browser tries `https://192.168.1.1` and the router doesn't support SSL, the connection fails completely.

 3. Wrong IP Address

-Fix: Find your router's actual IP.
-On Windows: open Command Prompt, type `ipconfig`, look for Default Gateway.
-On Mac: System Settings > Network > your connection > Details > TCP/IP.
-On mobile: tap your connected WiFi network and look for Gateway or Router.
+Fix: Find your router's real IP.
+On Windows, open Command Prompt, type `ipconfig`, and look for Default Gateway.
+On Mac, go to System Settings > Network > your connection > Details > TCP/IP.
+On phones, tap your connected WiFi network and look for Gateway or Router.

 4. Router Is Off or Restarting

-If the router is powered off, mid-reboot or has crashed, it cannot accept connections.
+If the router is powered off, mid-reboot, or has crashed, it can't accept connections.

 Fix: Check the router's LED lights.
-If they are off or blinking unusually, wait 60 seconds after a reboot before trying again.
+If they're off or blinking in an unusual pattern, wait 60 seconds after a reboot before trying again.
 Unplug and replug the power cable if needed.

 5. VPN or Security Software Blocking Local Access

-An active VPN routes all traffic through a remote server, bypassing your local network.
-Some antivirus and firewall software also blocks connections to local IP ranges.
+An active VPN sends all your traffic through a remote server, bypassing the local network entirely.
+Some antivirus and firewall tools also block connections to local IP ranges.

 Fix: Disconnect your VPN and try again.
 If you use firewall software, check whether local network access is allowed.